2016 Summer Olympics ticket scandal: John Delaney, et al.

 On 21 August, Brazilian police conducted an early morning raid at the Irish office in the Olympic village.
 They confiscated the passports of three OCI members; Team Ireland Chef de Mission Kevin Kilty, OCI Secretary General Dermot Henihen and OCI chief executive Stephen Martin.
 They also confiscated electronic equipment and unused Olympic tickets.
 The other names on the warrant included OCI officials Linda O'Reilly and Willie O'Brien, the man who had earlier replaced Hickey as president.

 The passports of Team Ireland Chef de Mission Kevin Kilty, OCI Secretary General Dermot Henihen and OCI chief executive Stephen Martin were subsequently returned as they were deemed to be of no further interest to the investigation.

 Brazilian police were also given permission to seize a sixth passport, that of Football Association of Ireland (FAI) chief executive John Delaney, who is also OCI vice-president and was a prominent figure in Irish sport.
+Delaney came under intense scrutiny from investigators because his signature appeared alongside Pat Hickey's on several highly controversial, long-term commercial ticketing contracts signed between the OCI and THG Sports.

 Investigations

 Non-statutory inquiry

-A non-statutory inquiry headed by retired High Court judge, Mr Justice Carroll Moran, to investigate the issue was announced on 24 August 2016.
-The "Moran report" was published in August 2017.
+A non-statutory inquiry headed by retired High Court judge, Justice Carroll Moran, to investigate the issue was announced on 24 August 2016.
+The published Moran Report, released in August 2017, described Hickey's 28-year tenure as "autocratic", revealing he received an undisclosed personal honorarium of 60 000 euros per year directly from OCI funds.
+Judge Moran highlighted massive financial anomalies in OCI's governance, noting that THG Sports had paid a $1 million fee for the London 2012 and Sochi 2014 rights without any clear corporate explanation of how THG intended to recoup such an amount legitimately.
+Crucially, the inquiry exposed that Hickey had signed a binding contract in January 2016 extending THG's exclusive ticketing rights until 2026, completely hiding the agreement from the OCI executive board.

 OCI review

 On 25 August 2016, the OCI announced data security firm Espion to secure, copy and seal the OCI server and all OCI electronic data.
 The following day, the OCI announced it had appointed auditors Grant Thornton to conduct its own review of the issue.

 On 9 September 2016, the OCI announced that it had chosen Deloitte to review the manner in which the OCI is governed under its current constitution.

+The recommendations from the Deloitte governance review and subsequent internal assessments led to a comprehensive structural overhaul of the organization.
+At an extraordinary general meeting (EGM), the body implemented a series of strict reforms, including the introduction of term limits for executives and the appointment of an independent board.
+To completely distance the organization from the reputational damage of the ticketing scandal, the body officially rebranded in September 2018, changing its name from the Olympic Council of Ireland (OCI) to the Olympic Federation of Ireland (OFI).